 What this means to any leader is the ability to gain relevant insight into an individual’s behaviors, values, attributes and motivations immediately, without waiting 90 to 180 days.
 A leader can obtain significant awareness as to whether the person has the natural aptitude and ability to perform the work without undue stress.

 Testing is the first step in optimizing virtually every aspect of life.
 We assess almost everything.
-We monitor our automobiles, websites, and statistics for our campaigns, and even our own personal health – through tests.
+Do we monitor our automobiles, websites, and statistics for our campaigns and even our own personal health through tests?
 We’ve learned that when we measure and understand the implications of our measurements, we can optimize the results and achieve a higher level of success.

 If you are going to consider a way to maximize human capital investments in your marketing department this quote from Judith Dobrinski of Human Resources magazine should have an impact:

 Testing is the best predictor of success . . . nothing else even comes close?

 As you can see from our previous blog entries, three out of four marketing organizations (of all sizes) test for competence and character through skills, personality, and abilities assessments.
 The good news is that some of what you are looking for can be found in these assessments, but not all of it.
 You should not rely on a single off the shelf assessment, because you will not get all the information you need.